 The most important and common division being with respect to the action of the steam and they are as below,

 Difference between Impulse Turbine and Reaction Turbine

 In an impulse design of steam turbine, there is an attempt to attain no expansion of steam within the moving blades.
 And as such its pressure remains constant while passing over the blades.

 The expansion of steam, however, takes place in a set of stationary nozzles.
 Which lower its pressure but impart a high velocity to it.
 The velocity attained in a properly designed nozzle depends upon the pressure drop through it.

-Impulse turbine design may be classified as the single stage or multi pressure stage.
-And also multi velocity stage, and combination of multi pressure and velocity stage.
+Impulse turbine design may be classified as the single stage or multi-pressure stage.
+And also a multi-velocity stage, and the combination of multi-pressure and velocity stage.

 The term pressure stage refers to a unit of nozzles combined with moving blades.
 In which the energy of the steam resulting from each pressure drop is utilized.

 The velocity stage refers to the number of moving blades.
 In which the energy of the steam in each pressure drop is absorbed.

 While in the case of reaction turbine, the steam expands as it flows over the blades which, therefore act as nozzles.
 In fact, it is this drop in pressure that gives a reaction and hence motion to the rotor.

 A pure reaction turbine comprises two or more radial tubes.
 These tubes rotating and communicating with another pipe through which steam is supplied to a nozzle.